OrleansContrib/OrleansShardedStorage/README.md

 ## WARNINGS

 **You cannot change the number of storage accounts at a later date.
-What you start with is what you're stuck with!** This is common for sharded solutions.
+What you start with is what you're stuck with!
+This is common for sharded solutions.**

 It is experimental - I take no responsibility for any bugs in it!

 **Unlike Orleans Standard Libraries; for table storage, this will not split data up over multiple columns - large data will break saving to table storage (so use Blob storage as a work around)!**

 Many of the Orleans library classes/methods (such as `AzureTableDataManager`) are internal or private, so I can't access them.
 As such, this is fully home-brewed.
 Here is a list of files referred to in making this `OrleansShardedStorageProvider\OrleansRefs.txt`.

+**This version is not compatible with the 3.6.2 branch version.**

 Each Provider must be of one type. i.e. You can have many Table Storage Providers and/or many Blob Storage Providers, but you can't have a provider that's both Table and Blob storage.